 After you've become an accountant, you may choose to go on to earn a specialized certification, license, or other credential in accounting.
-Doing so puts you a step ahead of uncredentialed accountants and may open up additional job opportunities for you.
+Doing so puts you a notch above uncredentialed accountants and may open up additional job opportunities for you.

 To become a CMA, you must meet the education and experience requirements and pass the CMA Exam.
-The information on the CMA Exam is available at www.imanet.org/certification.
+Information on the CMA Exam is available at www.imanet.org.

 Passing the CMA Exam demonstrates that you have a strong proficiency in management accounting and financial management.
 The time you spend reviewing and learning the material covered on the CMA Exam will make you a better accountant.
 You will become a better management accountant if you are already working in industry.
 If you are working at a CPA firm as a public accountant, you will also become a more knowledgeable CPA.
 Since most accountants will eventually work in areas outside of public accounting, the CMA credential is a wise investment.